Food & Fitness Fun Club ®

 The Food & Fitness Fun Education Program© (FFFEP) is a nutrition and physical activity curriculum developed, implemented, and evaluated by Diane Carson, Ph.D.
 It is designed to develop and improve environments and behaviors that facilitate the importance of healthy eating, choosing nutritious foods, and participating in regular physical activity.

 Fourteen nutrition lessons and five fitness lessons are presented.
 Nutrition lessons cover the ChooseMyPlate (food groups, choosing healthy snacks), healthy eating behaviors (proper hand-washing and keeping cold food cold), Fruits & Veggies More Matters program, and the importance of eating breakfast.
 Physical activity lessons include strength activities (sit-ups, push-ups), aerobic activities (running, playing tag, etc.), and flexibility (warm-up and cool-down exercises and yoga).
-New lessons emphasizing sustainability, school gardens, and farm-2 table are currently being implemented.
+New lessons emphasizing sustainability, school gardens, and farm-2 table have been implemented.